xvicmanx/algorithms/nodejs/README.md

 # Algorithms
-Algorithms implementations and practices for academic purposes.
+Algorithms implementations in nodejs and practices for academic purposes.

 ## Run applications
 ### Reverse text